6 Health Benefits of Honey

 #6.
 Honey can ease digestive problems.

-According to research published in the Indian Journal of Medical Research, the antioxidants in honey may prevent free radicals from damaging the cells that line the digestive tract, which can cause acid reflux.
-Honey may also be able to reduce inflammation in the esophagus and provide a coating for its mucous membrane.
+Free radicals from damaging the cells that line the digestive tract, which can cause acid reflux.
+Honey may be able to reduce inflammation in the esophagus and provide a coating for its mucous membrane.
+This can also improve heartburn and other GERD-related symptoms.

-Many cultures also swear by honey as a cure for diarrhea.
-There is some evidence that honey can reduce bacterial diarrhea in children, but honey is also high in FODMAPs and, therefore, can possibly make symptoms worse for irritable bowel syndrome sufferers.
+Honey is commonly used as a home remedy for upset stomach and diarrhea, but keep in mind that it is also high in FODMAPs and, therefore, can possibly make symptoms worse for irritable bowel syndrome sufferers.

 How to use: To calm heartburn caused by acid reflux, eat one teaspoon of honey or mix it into a glass of warm water.
-Four tablespoons of honey should be mixed into a cup of hot water to relieve symptoms of diarrhea in adults, according to ReadersDigest.com.
+Four tablespoons of honey should be mixed into a cup of hot water to relieve symptoms of diarrhea in adults.
 Honey, however, should not be given to children under the age of 1.